Education in Thailand: Round 1: Portfolio admissions

 Universities accepting students in this round have a lot of freedom in setting admission requirements but generally look at the extracurricular activities and achievements of a student, so a portfolio containing the student's basic information along with their extracurricular activities and achievements is expected by most universities.
 However, some programmes (especially international programmes) will also accept and use international standardised examinations in consideration such as the SAT, IELTS, BMAT, etc.

 Round 2: Quota admissions

 This round of admissions is intended to provide more opportunities in education for students in areas outside of Bangkok, the capital.
 This round is similar to round 1 in that programmes accepting students in this round have freedom in setting their requirements.
-However, scores such as the TGAT, TPAT, and General Subject Tests are usually required.
+However, scores such as the TGAT, TPAT, and A-Level Tests are usually required.

 Round 3: Joint admissions

-In this round, universities accept students with exam scores of TGAT, TPAT, and General subject tests.
+In this round, universities accept students with exam scores of TGAT, TPAT, and A-Level tests.
 Round 3 admissions are handled by the CUPT rather than the universities.

 Round 4: Direct admissions

 In round 4, universities have total freedom in setting their requirements and criteria.
-Universities can require scores in TGAT, TPAT, General subject tests, or other exams such as the SAT, and IELTS.
+Universities can require scores in TGAT, TPAT, A-Level tests, or other exams such as the SAT, and IELTS.
 They can also require the student's portfolio and set requirements of the student's area of origin.